benfertig/timestamper/README.md

 ```
 {path_to_repository}/src/time_stamper_class.py
 ```
 Now, you must add four folders.
 Select "Add folder" and add one of the following folders.
-Repeat the process until you have added all four folders.
+Repeat the process for the remaining three folders.
 ```
 {path_to_repository}/src/ts_images
 {path_to_repository}/src/ts_macros
 {path_to_repository}/src/ts_template
 {path_to_repository}/src/ts_timer
 ```

+#### Advanced
+You should not need to make any changes to this section.

+#### Settings
+You should not need to make any changes to this section.

+#### CONVERT .PY TO .EXE
+You should now be ready to build the program.
+Click "CONVERT .PY TO .EXE" to generate the executable.
+Once the executable has been made, click the "OPEN OUTPUT FOLDER" to be directed to the location of the executable.
+This program should now run as a standalone executable (without needing to rely on any outside Python installations).

 ## Mac
 ### Make sure your default shell is set to Z shell